 You’ll then get the best view of these Christmas lights as you ride along The Strand…

-Next, the bus heads towards Trafalgar Square, where you won’t be able to miss the Trafalgar Square tree – a gift donated by the lovely people of Norway as a thanks for helping them out in World War 2 (a tradition that’s taken place every year since 1947).
-The square even has its very own festive market for the first time ever.
+Next, the bus heads towards Trafalgar Square, where you won’t be able to miss the festive market and Trafalgar Square tree (just a little longer until this reappears) – a gift donated by the lovely people of Norway as a thanks for helping them out in World War 2 (a tradition that’s taken place every year since 1947).

-If you hop off around Piccadilly Circus (you can hop back on for free within an hour of starting your journey, thanks to the Hopper Fare) a short jaunt down Piccadilly will take you to Fortnum & Mason’s giant advent calendar display, which we’d really love to be opening right about now.
+If you hop off around Piccadilly Circus (you can hop back on for free within an hour of starting your journey, thanks to the Hopper Fare) a short jaunt down Piccadilly will take you to Fortnum & Mason’s giant advent calendar display later in the festive period, which we’d really love to be opening right about now.
 Anyway, back to the bus!